A cryogenic memory element based on an anomalous Josephson junction: The model

 where $M=\sqrt{M_x^2+M_y^2+M_z^2}$ is the modulus of the magnetization vector, and the parameter $r$ quantifies the SOC strength and contains the $\alpha$-dependence.
 The specific dependence of $r$ on the SOC will be discussed in Sec.~\ref{noiseeffects}, when we consider the coexistence of both Rashba and Dresselhaus SOC contributions and their impact on the magnetization dynamics.

-As discussed in Refs.~\onlinecite{Kon09,Shu17,Shu18,Ata19}, Eq.~\eqref{phi0} establishes a direct coupling between the magnetic moment and the supercurrent.
+As discussed in Refs.~\cite{Kon09,Shu17,Shu18,Ata19}, Eq.~\eqref{phi0} establishes a direct coupling between the magnetic moment and the supercurrent.
 The time evolution of the magnetization can be described in terms of the Landau–Lifshitz–Gilbert (LLG) equation~\cite{Lan35,Gil04}

 where $g_r$ denotes the gyromagnetic ratio.
 The first term on the right-hand side describes the precession motion around $\textbf{H}_{\text{eff}}$, whereas the second term describes the dissipation, which is accounted by the phenomenological dimensionless Gilbert damping parameter $\gamma$.
 The $i$-th component of the effective field $\textbf{H}_{\text{eff}}$, with $i=x,y,z$, can be calculated as~\cite{Lif90}